Skip to main content

 Created graph 'perception'

-Graph files are YAML with a .yaml extension and carry topology only — they do not contain a policy: block.
+Graph files are YAML with a .yaml extension and carry topology only.
+They do not contain a policy: block.
 Trigger policies live on the node macro.

 Stage node instances